zackliscio/dark_at_night/README.md

 # Dark At Night Plugin

-Automatically dims the tablet screen to black at specified times each day, with optional manual sleep button.
-Touch the screen to wake normally.
+Automatically dims the tablet screen to black at specified times each day.
+The existing sleep button intelligently switches between screensaver and dark mode based on the time of day.

 ## Features

-- **Time-based Dark Mode**: Automatically dims the screen during configured hours (e.g., 5 PM to 6 AM)
+- **Time-based Dark Mode**: Automatically dims the screen during configured hours (e.g., 10 PM to 6 AM)
+- **Smart Sleep Button**: During dark hours, the sleep button activates dark mode instead of screensaver - one button, context-aware behavior
 - **Scheduler-Aware**: Respects the DE1 scheduler's forced-awake window and won't dim during that time
 - **Customizable Brightness**: Set the brightness level during dark mode (0-100%, default 0 for completely black)
-- **Manual Sleep Button**: Optional button on the idle screen to immediately activate dark mode
 - **Touch to Wake**: Touching the screen restores normal brightness, just like the standard screensaver
 - **Smart Activation**: Only activates when machine is idle or asleep, never during active use